 Figure 8.
 N2 adsorption-desorption isotherms at -196 °C of the raw montmorillonite, saponite, sepiolite and palygorskite.

-The microporosity of the raw clays were also evaluated from the t-plot method.
-In spite of the fibrous clay minerals (Sep and Pal) display a periodic inversion of the tetrahedral sheet that generates nanocavities of 0.37 nm × 1.06 nm for sepiolite and 0.37 nm × 0.64 nm for palygorskite [53], these data are not correlated with the t-plot values since these values are relatively low in all cases [38].
+The microporosity of the raw clays were also evaluated with the t-plot method.
+In spite of the fibrous clay minerals (Sep and Pal) displaying a periodic inversion of the tetrahedral sheet that generates nanocavities of 0.37 nm × 1.06 nm for sepiolite and 0.37 nm × 0.64 nm for palygorskite [53], these data are not correlated with the t-plot values since these values are relatively low in all cases [38].

 From the N2-adsorption isotherms, it can also be observed a clear growth of the N2-adsorbed at high relative pressures, mainly in the case of Sep and Pal, due to N2-filling between fibers.
-This growing is less pronounced in the case of the Mont and Sap due to the interparticle voids are lower than those shown for fibrous materials.
+This growth is less pronounced in the case of the Mont and Sap due to the interparticle voids being lower than those shown for fibrous materials.

 Table 1.
 Textural properties of the raw clays and their respective PCHs.